w-xuefeng/media-device-detection/README.md

 ## How to use

-- 1.install via bun
+- 1.Install via bun

 ```bash
 bun add media-device-detection
 ```

-- 2.import what you need to your project
+- 2.Import what you need to your project

-  - using dialog view via calling a function
+  - Using dialog view via calling a function
   ```ts
   import { displayDialogView } from "media-device-detection";